Paul Laxalt: Governor of Nevada

-U.S. Senate
+United States Senator

+Elections

 After leaving the governor's mansion, Laxalt and his family opened a hotel/casino in Carson City.
 In 1974, when twenty-year Democratic incumbent Sen. Alan Bible announced his retirement, Republican political insiders pressed Laxalt to re-enter politics and seek the open U.S. Senate seat.
 He eventually agreed and wound up running against the Democratic nominee, then-Lt.
 Gov. Harry Reid.
 At that time the Watergate scandal was a burden for all Republicans running for national office in 1974.
 Nonetheless, early in the campaign, Laxalt enjoyed a consistent but tight lead over Reid in most polls.
 However, after President Gerald Ford pardoned former President Richard Nixon, Laxalt's prospects, like Republican prospects everywhere, suddenly took a dramatic turn for the worse.
 Laxalt compared it to having "a hundred pound weight around my neck."
-Still, he managed a victory by fewer than one thousand votes.
+Still, he managed a victory by 624 votes.
 To give Laxalt a leg-up in seniority, Sen. Bible resigned three weeks early on December 18, 1974.
 Gov. Mike O'Callaghan (Laxalt's successor as governor) appointed Laxalt to finish out Bible's term.

-In 1980, Laxalt won re-election over former state Sen. Mary Gojack with 59% of the vote.
+In 1980, Laxalt won re-election over former state Sen. Mary Gojack by 52,095 votes.